EPCompSci/portfolio-2020-GavinEnglish/README.md

 # Nintendo Radio App:
 https://github.com/GavinEnglish/Nintendo-Radio

-This was the second app I created in IOS App Development
+This was the second app I created in IOS App Development.
+The main things I learned were first developing my knowledge of the different stacks, how to play / pause / skip songs, and how to import songs into xcode and what format the audio had to be in in order to do so.
+What this app did was when you hit play it played a song from a Nintendo game, and then allow you to skip songs or to pause them.

 # Flappy Turtle App:
 https://github.com/GavinEnglish/FlappyTurtle